LlamaSantos/react_day3/README.md

 The very first thing we're going to do is create a boilerplate for protecting certain routes in our application.
 Once this boilerplate is set up, authenticating specific routes will be a breeze. *I'm going to follow [THIS](https://github.com/rackt/react-router/blob/master/examples/auth-flow/app.js) example from the React Router docs pretty closely for this first part.
 Feel free to take a glimpse over there if you get stuck.*

 Head over to your ```authenticated.js``` file in the ```utils``` folder.
-As mentioned earlier, this module we'll add in as a mixin on any component which we want the user to be authenticated to see.
+As mentioned earlier, this module we'll add in as a mixin on any component that we want the user to be authenticated to see.
 What will then happen is whenever a user goes to this specific component's route, the ```willTransitionTo``` hook we're about to write will catch that request, and run its callback which will check if they're logged in and if they're not, it will redirect them to the ```login``` route.

 * In the ```authenticated.js``` file, require the ```Login``` component as well as the ```firebaseUtils``` file.
 * Create an ```authenticated``` object and then use ```module.exports``` to export that object so we can require it in other files.